 While any planned gifting strategy will surely make use of a donor’s ability to make annual exclusion gifts (also known as 2503(b) gifts), a knowledgeable tax attorney will also advise a donor about the benefits of structuring legitimate transactions so that they will also be eligible for valuation discounts, asset protection planning and dynastic planning.
-Some of the planned gifting services we offer at the Law Office of Kevin A. Pollock LLC include:
+Some of the planned gifting services we offer at the The Pollock Firm LLC include:

 The second (and more common) type of trust is one in which a person creates a trust for the benefit of other people, usually the person’s heirs.
 This is known as a third party asset protection trust.
 Third party asset protection trusts are frequently created in conjunction with a client’s overall trust plan.
 Specifically, it is quite common to form a life insurance trust as an asset protection trust.
 There is usually no need to send third party asset protection trusts offshore as they are highly protected from creditors.
 However, a tax advantage may be had by creating them in another country.

 Generally, in both types of trusts, money can only go to the beneficiaries at the discretion of the trustee.
 Additionally, the trustee must be an independent party.
 Beneficiaries have no (or limited) rights to take the trust money for themselves and they cannot assign their interest in the trust.

 - Advising clients on how to most effectively use their annual exclusion gifts and lifetime estate and gift tax exemptions.